Open air museum Ammerländer Bauernhaus

 Is photography allowed?

-Photography is generally permitted, but be sure to check for any specific restrictions in certain areas.
+Photography is generally permitted, but it’s always a good idea to check for any specific restrictions upon arrival.

 Are there guided tours?